- Vol 1: General (Topics Chapters Overview)

 The California Environmental Quality Act (CEQA)

-CEQA is a state law, similar to the federal NEPA, that includes cultural resources preservation within its general policy of environmental protection.
+The California Environmental Quality Act (CEQA) is a state law, similar to NEPA that includes cultural resources preservation within its general policy of environmental protection.
 CEQA requires that the lead agency determine if there are historical resources within a project area that are listed in the California Register of Historical Resources, or if additional properties not yet listed may be historical resources or legally defined unique archaeological sites for purposes of CEQA.
 If so, the lead agency must then determine if the proposed project has the potential to impact those resources.

 Properties either listed in the California Register of Historical Resources or determined by the lead state agency to be historical resources for purposes of CEQA both constitute historical resources for the purposes of CEQA.